kalex79126/NcPac_Project/README.md

-## 4. Main Function
+## 4. Main Function and Description
+As a team, we developed the project which involved creating a program to manage committee meetings.
 The main function of this project is to provide a functional program for Niagara College Program Advise Committee to use it for upcoming meetings and past meetings.
-In the NDS Inventory Management System project, I was responsible for creating an application for inventory management.
-This involved applying secure design principles, threat modeling, and continuous monitoring to ensure the security and integrity of the system.
-The project emphasized risk mitigation by protecting sensitive data and maintaining compliance with regulatory standards.
+This project required a keen understanding of application security and governance to ensure the confidentiality and integrity of sensitive meeting information.
+The system also prioritized risk reduction through the implementation of secure coding practices and continuous monitoring.
-Send out emails to Members of committees
-Newsfeed available for the members to see upcoming meetings and their roles for the meetings
+As the client requested, we added a feature of sending out emails to selected or all members of committees later in the project.
+Newsfeed feature is available for the members who are part of one or more commitee(s) to see upcoming meetings and their roles for the meetings.
+The following project was selected by the client out of 5 competitors and is now being used to manage the committee.

 ## 5. Troubleshooting
 - Data not being generated properly